 Even though the Hotel California actually opened last month, the ceremonial ribbon cutting Oct.
 5 brought together the developer and designer to discuss what really went into the making of a miraculous setting from what once was the biggest seaside eyesore in Santa Barbara.

-Media folks toured the three buildings that comprise the Hotel Californian property and had a chance to interview developer Michal Rosenfeld and designer Martyn Lawrence Bullard.
+Media folks toured the three buildings that comprise the Hotel Californian property and had a chance to interview developer Michael Rosenfeld and designer Martyn Lawrence Bullard.

 Rosenfeld said he was “compelled to do the right thing” with what once was a “big, black ditch” and “not cut corners.”
 From the looks of the design, he didn’t do that.
 He said he also expects some 80,000 guests a year at the Hotel Californian.